The Founding Partners Meet

 Our ability to grow internationally must also be credited to the professionals who participated in the start-up cycle for each of our new offices.
-In the first years of each new operation, we had professionals travel and live in the different countries to ensure each office was imbued with Integration’s culture and methodology.
+In the first years of each new operation, we had professionals transferred and living in the different countries to ensure each office was imbued with Integration’s culture and method.

-Here, we want to acknowledge some of them: Janaina Betteley, who was responsible for Mexico, Argentina and now the UK); Luis Carlos Vidal, who led Mexico for five years; Marcos Novoa y Novoa, who was also positioned in Mexico and played an important role in this story; Marcelo Roma, who worked in Argentina and the UK; Rodrigo Seabra, who also had an essential role in Mexico and is now beginning to write Integration's story in Germany; and Rafael Pinto, who participated in the development of the Chile office.
+Integration is grateful for the dedication and high quality work of these professionals who led the effort of opening our offices in Latin America: Janaina Betteley, for Mexico, Argentina – and, most recently, the UK offices; Luis Carlos Vidal, who led Mexico for five years; Marcos Novoa y Novoa, who was also dedicated to make our Mexico office a reality, and played a very important role in it; Marcelo Roma, who worked in Argentina and the UK; Rodrigo Seabra, who also had an essential role in Mexico and is now the Partner in charge of our German operation; and Rafael Pinto, who participated in the development of the Chile office.

-To everyone listed here, we are grateful!
-Each of you was a part of our history in this very special chapter.
+Each of you played a relevant role and is part of our history in this very special chapter.

 Going to Europe

-In 2013, a new Managing Partner joined our team to lead the Europe Operation: Martin Wing, a British executive with experience in consultancy in Europe, and a board member of the Management Consultancies Association.
+In 2013, a new Managing Partner joined our team to lead the UK Operation: Martin Wing, a British executive with experience in consultancy in Europe, and a board member of the Management Consultancies Association in the UK.
 Martin took over as Managing Partner of the London office and guided the team to the next level.

-We are carrying on with the day-to-day of our Germany Operation “case.”
-We are growing in the market, and we maintain the same entrepreneurial spirit and love for consulting that we had when we opened our first office in Sao Paulo in 1995.
-And, we now have mature operations in Brazil and Mexico, start-ups in the UK and Germany—and we have many more stories to write!
+We are growing in the market, and we maintain the same entrepreneurial spirit and love for consulting that we had when we opened our first office in Sao Paulo, in 1995.

 A Place to Grow